Namchee/conventional-pr/README.md

   </tr>
 </table>

-This validator checks if the pull request mentions one or more issues in the pull request body.
+This validator checks if the pull request is linked one or more issues.

-Do note that linking the issue directly on the pull request is currently unsupported and does not considered as issue mentions.
+Do note that linking the issue using [special keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) only works when the target branch is the default branch.

 ### Pull request does not introduce too many changes